akankshabansal/Notes/Python.md

         rec = rec[:1].split(':')
-        rec= dict(zip(lbl,rec)) //matches the lables with the list vales : creates a list of key value pairs recs.append(rec) //puts the key value pair dictionary in the list coolest way of doing this in one line of code.
+        rec= dict(zip(lbl,rec)) //matches the lables with the list vales : creates a list of key value pairs recs.append(rec) //puts the key value pair dictionary in the list cool way of doing this in one line of code.

     lbl = ('name','title')
     recs=[]